CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Interviewer/index.md

 There's no submission step.
 Your work is complete when you have "hired" a candidate.
 Write down your reflections in your notebook.

 > [!TIP]
 > This project is a living project and it belongs to you.
 It will run at least 12 times over the next two years and it should evolve as AI evolves.
-To improve this project, please open a ticket and/or submit a pull request to this website with your changes.
+To improve this project, make it clearer and more useful, please open a ticket and/or submit a pull request to this website with your changes.